 Sweet Spot | Diffraction Chart

-Sweet spot with any lens for these 16-24 megapixel cameras by Fujifilm is going to be somewhere between f4 and f8.
+The sweet spot with any lens for Fujifilm’s 16-24 megapixel cameras will be somewhere between f4 and f8.
 I try not to shoot higher than f11 on an APS-C camera.
 You can get away with it on the X-Pro 1 or the XT1, but the tighter pixel pitch of the high megapixel Fujifilm sensors means you’ll start actually reducing the overall quality of your image by stopping down past f8 – f11 is my limit.

 Flaring And Ghosting

-I don’t really get to much flaring or ghosting.
-I haven’t had a modern Fujifilm lens that actually flares much at all.
+I don’t get too much flaring or ghosting.
+I haven’t had a modern Fujifilm lens that flares much at all.
 Their latest coatings pretty much limit and control any ghosting and flaring issues.

-You will see quite a bit of that red dot flaring when you stop down to around f16.
-Red dot flaring is when the camera sensor is reflecting back onto the rear element of the lens.
+You will see quite a bit of that red dot flaring when you stop at around f16.
+Red dot flaring occurs when the camera sensor reflects back onto the rear element of the lens.
 This is one of the many bad things about mirrorless cameras.
-The short flange distance between the lens and sensor make this issue worse than on a DSLR and this isn’t really a design flaw of the lens.
+The short flange distance between the lens and sensor makes this issue worse than on a DSLR, and this isn’t really a design flaw of the lens.

 Chromatic Aberrations & Fringing

-It’s always hard to test for aberrations because Fujifilm cameras are really good at correcting all in the JPEG and RAW files.
-Usually it’s very well controlled in Fujinon lenses and I haven’t had any problems with the 14mm yet.
+It’s always hard to test for aberrations because Fujifilm cameras are really good at correcting all aberrations in the JPEG and RAW files.
+Usually, aberrations are very well controlled in Fujinon lenses, and I haven’t had any problems with the 14mm yet.

-This was one of the better images I could find that has a lot of contrast and sharp changes in light between the highlights and shadows.
-Even in Iridient Developer with the lens profiles turned off, I could only find a little bit on the guard rail near the water.
-The X-T2 image processor is most likely totally stripping it from the image, or maybe this lens is so well built that it doesn’t really have any issues with color chromatic aberrations.
+This was one of the better images I could find, with a lot of contrast and sharp changes in light between the highlights and shadows.
+Even in Iridient Developer, with the lens profiles turned off, I could only find a little bit on the guard rail near the water.
+The X-T2 image processor is most likely stripping it from the image, or maybe this lens is so well-built that it has no issues with color chromatic aberrations.

 DoF and Bokeh

-I’ve actually been having a lot of fun shooting my daughter with this lens even though it’s so wide.
+I’ve been having a lot of fun shooting my daughter with this lens, even though it’s so wide.

 Fujifilm 14mm f2.8 Vignetting

-While having vignetting automatically correct in camera seems like a good thing, you do have to realize that the camera is lifting the exposure around the edges and you will get more noise and less dynamic range in the shadows around the corners and edges because of this.
+While having vignetting automatically corrected in the camera seems like a good thing, you do have to realize that the camera is lifting the exposure around the edges, which will result in more noise and less dynamic range in the shadows around the corners and edges.

 Fujinon 14mm Distortion

-I’m not really finding too much distortion on this lens in the Jpegs or in Lightroom.
-However, if you go into Iridient Developer and strip off the Fujifilm RAW lens profile, you can see a very subtle bulge.
-You will never see this since it’s very well controlled in camera and you probably wouldn’t notice it if you were shooting anything in nature.
+I’m not finding too much distortion on this lens in the Jpegs or Lightroom.
+However, if you go into Iridient Developer and strip off the Fujifilm RAW lens profile, you can see a subtle bulge.
+You will never see this since it’s very well-controlled on camera, and you probably wouldn’t notice it if you were shooting anything in nature.

-One thing about a lot of wide-angle lenses is, the distortion can make people look crazy, especially near the corners and edges.
+One thing about many wide-angle lenses is the distortion, which can make people look crazy, especially near the corners and edges.
 This lens, because the distortion is so well controlled even along the edges, doesn’t stretch and bulge too much and keeps the images looking fairly normal.

 Close Focus